 "I viscerally found what I already intellectually knew was the case: the people on the other end of the line are professionals who want to keep their bosses informed about constituent concerns.
-I hope that whether you are like me, you'll join the effort and take the perhaps-scary but satisfying step of contacting your Congresspeople."
+I hope that you'll join the effort and take the perhaps-scary but satisfying step of contacting your Congresspeople."

 – Andrew Rivkin

 How To Be Effective When You Speak to Your Representative

 Ninety-eight percent of the time you will be speak to a staff person in your representative’s office.
 This is fine.
 Most of the work in a congressional office is done by dedicated, capable staffers, and they work hard to take into account your opinions when making law.

 Here are some tips for when you call your Representative, this will take less than five minutes of your time.
 Make sure to reference our current advocacy goals before you call.